 There are various support group in Ireland that can provide support to families including PARC Road Safety Group and the Irish Road Victims Association (IRVA).
 If required support should also be obtained from medical advisors.

-If you have questions about any of the issues raised in this article, or any other matters relating to Fatal Injury you can contact Caroline directly at firstname.lastname@example.org or by phone on 071 916 2032.
+Caroline McLaughlin is a Partner at Callan Tansey Solicitors LLP in the Personal Injury* Department.
+She is an expert in Personal injury*/ fatal injury* actions.
+If you have questions about any of the issues raised in this article, or any other matters relating to Fatal Injury* you can contact Caroline directly here.